Msharma3/Go-Lang-Learning/reddit/HOMEWORK.md

 Some ideas:
 - Implement a command-line interface to specify the subreddit(s) to query.
 - Expand the reddit package to support more of the Reddit API.
-- Learn about Go's concurrency primities and perform multiple requests in parallel.
+- Learn about Go's concurrency primitives and perform multiple requests in parallel.